 2. Finding Them on Google

 If you don’t have a penny to spare, manually collecting contacts on hotels’ websites can help.
-However, it will be very time-consuming because you’ll have to scan through the websites’ contact or team pages to get email addresses of the key decision-makers.
+However, it will be very time-consuming because you’ll have to scan through the websites’ contact or team pages to get the email addresses of the key decision-makers.

 Simply search on Google for keywords using this formula “hotel/resort/motel in location”.
 An example would be “hotel in LA” or “resort in Miami”.